What applications, forms, and documents do I need to submit to apply for financial aid at Notre Dame?

 Students selected to participate in the merit scholarship selection process are also eligible to apply for need-based financial assistance.
-Students who receive both merit scholarship and need-based scholarship from the University are subject to reduction or elimination of need-based federal and institutional financial aid in accordance with federal regulations and institutional policy.
+Students who receive both merit and need-based scholarship from the University are subject to reduction or elimination of need-based federal and institutional financial aid in accordance with federal regulations and institutional policy.

 Will an outside scholarship affect my financial aid eligibility?

 The receipt of any scholarship, grant, or loan not listed on the original Financial Aid Notification must be reported to the Office of Financial Aid as soon as the student is notified of the award.
-The receipt of funds not listed on the Financial Aid Notification may result in an adjustment to the student’s financial assistance.
+The receipt of funds listed on the Financial Aid Notification may result in an adjustment to the student’s financial assistance.

 If I receive an outside scholarship check payable to me, what am I supposed to do with the check?